connervieira/Predator/DOCUMENTATION.md

             - While in real-time mode, Predator will run in an endless loop until quit by holding `Ctrl + C` for a few seconds.
                 - Since Predator launches some of it's processes in different threads, pressing `Ctrl + C` a single time might not kill the entire Predator system.
             - When one or more license plates are detected, Predator will display it on screen, provided that it is configured to do so.
-                - Depending on the configuration, Predator might also display a large ASCII shape to make it easier to see important information at a glance.
+                - Depending on the configuration, Predator might also display a large text shape to make it easier to see important information at a glance.
                 - Depending on the configuration, Predator might play an audio sound indicating the type of plate detected.
                 - Depending on the configuration, Predator might submit the license plate detected to a push notification service.
-                - If a plate detected is in the alert database specified during the preferences stage earlier, it will show a prominent alert message in the console output.
+                - If a plate detected is in one of the alert databases, it will show a prominent alert message in the console output.
         - Dash-cam mode
             - In dash-cam mode, Predator will record video indefinitely until disk space runs out, the return key is pressed, or the Predator process is terminated.
             - Predator will not detect license plates in this mode.
 However, you can use video recorded in this mode with pre-recorded mode in order to scan for license plates at a later date.